-• Approved securities include the common stock of those companies included in the associated

-- index.
-The portfolio holdings are expected to replicate the associated index with the objective to earn the reported return of the index with low relative volatility (tracking error). - Exchange-traded funds are permissible investments, but shall not comprise more than 10% of the portfolio at market. - The portfolio is expected to be fully invested in U.S. common stocks.
+- Approved securities include the common stock of those companies included in the associated index. - Exchange-traded funds are permissible investments, but shall not comprise more than 10% of the portfolio at market. - The portfolio is expected to be fully invested in U.S. common stocks.
 However, the Investment Manager may hold up to 5% of its portfolio in cash equivalents.
 The cash will be invested in the commingled short term investment fund managed by the custodian consistent with OCC Reg 9 and/or SEC Rule 2a-7.
 Should an Investment Manager need to maintain cash levels exceeding the 5% guideline, the Investment Manager must notify Investment Staff promptly and in writing.

-Non-U.S. Equity Manager(s) Active Separately-Managed
+Non-U.S. Equity Manager(s) Separately-Managed, Active